gijit/gi/README.md

-gijit: a go interpreter
+gijit: a just-in-time trace-compiled golang interpreter
 =======
 `gijit` aims at being a scalable Go REPL for doing interactive coding and data analysis.
-It is backed by LuaJIT, a tracing Just-in-time compiler for Lua that provides quite nice performance, sometimes even beating ahead-of-time compiled Go code.
+It is backed by LuaJIT, a Just-in-Time trace compiler that provides quite nice performance, sometimes even beating ahead-of-time compiled Go code.
 The REPL binary is called simply `gi`, as it is a